Why You’ll Never Get Rich By Just Saving Money

 To build wealth, you must first think of ways to make your savings grow faster that the rate of inflation.
 Read on to find out why having a golden egg is not as good as having a golden goose:

-1. It doesn’t combat the rising inflation
+1. It doesn’t combat inflation

 Although the terms “saving” and “investing” are often used interchangeably, they do not actually mean the same thing.